-Your healthcare provider will ask about your signs and symptoms and listen to your heart.
+Your healthcare provider will examine you and listen to your heart.
 You may need any of the following tests:

-- EKG: This test records the electrical activity of your heart.
-It is used to check for abnormal heart rhythm caused by aortic regurgitation.
+- An EKG test records the electrical activity of your heart.
+It is used to check for an abnormal heart rhythm.

 How is aortic regurgitation treated?

 Treatment may not be needed if your condition does not cause symptoms.
 Medicine may be given to lower your blood pressure, decrease stress on your heart, or remove extra fluid.
 Your aortic valve may be repaired or replaced if it causes severe symptoms.
 This may be done through open heart surgery or a heart catheterization.